 Another one from the Coverley clan.
 Initally drawn to bar work by the bright lights of our gin shelf because he's a self professed 'gin-tastic guy'.
 He hails originally from the Pen-y-Bryn which is one of sister pubs in Colwyn Bay.
 He's a solid all rounder and has cast his eye firmly on the cask side of things which we take pretty seriously here so expect to find him behind the bar talking to you about all things beer.

 Matt was born and bread in Northwich and is as local as they come.
 Before he joined our crew he studied photography at Mid-Cheshire College and a he is still an avid photopher in his spare time.
 Since the opening of the pub Matt has always shone when it comes to food knowledge - you can ask him any foodie question and we guarantee he'll know the answer.
 He's also developed a taste for a real ale and his favourite pint?
 B&P original.

 Adam is Stoke on Trent born lad who has come to us from Crewe Hall and the Holly Bush Inn.
-He is a petrol head whose car is his pride and joy and enjoys long drives in the countryside in his spare time - something of a wild-life fanatic you could say.
-His favourite food is duck and he seems to menton this at every opportunity.
-He has an strange sense of humour but fits in perfectly here at the Bulls Head.
+He is a rising talent in the kitchen and after a stint roving with the company he has finally dug his feet in here at the Hayhurst.
+His favourite food is duck and he seems to mention this at every opportunity.

 Use the calendar to book a table.
 If the time you're after is not available, give us a call and we will try our best to fit you in.
 We keep some tables for phone bookings.